A practical guide to understanding and using the Peaky Flexers electricity market model

 ← Back to the modelPeaky Flexers is a welfare-maximising linear program (LP) for an electricity market.
 It answers a deceptively simple question: if we had to design an electricity system from scratch, what mix of generation and storage capacity would maximise the total value that consumers get from electricity, minus the cost of providing it?

-The model works with three types of supply technology—zero-variable-cost renewables (ZVC), gas peakers, and battery storage—and a demand side that can flex: consumers can shift demand to cheaper periods, expand consumption when prices are low, or curtail when the cost of supply exceeds the value of the electricity to them.
+The model works with five supply-side elements—renewables (zero variable cost), nuclear (firm baseload), gas peakers, battery storage, and transmission & distribution—and a demand side that can flex: consumers can shift demand to cheaper periods, expand consumption when prices are low, or curtail when the cost of supply exceeds the value of the electricity to them.

 The key output is a set of market-clearing prices—one for each time period.
 These prices emerge naturally from the optimisation: they are the shadow prices on the energy-balance constraints, representing the cost to the system of serving one more megawatt-hour of demand in that period.
 In a well-functioning market, these are the prices that would prevail.